3p1c0w3nd/kali-linux-mcp/README.md

 ## Overview

-KaliBot combines the power of Kali Linux pentesting tools with OpenAI's GPT models and the Model Context Protocol (MCP) to create an intelligent, conversational security assistant accessible through Telegram.
+KaliBotMCP combines the power of Kali Linux pentesting tools with OpenAI's GPT models and the Model Context Protocol (MCP) to create an intelligent, conversational security assistant accessible through Telegram.

 Instead of memorizing complex command syntax, users can interact with security tools using natural language in Colombian Spanish, making pentesting more accessible while maintaining the full capabilities of native Kali tools.